Mariusthvdb/custom-ui/README.md

 Some examples can be found [here](https://github.com/Mariusthvdb/custom-ui/blob/master/examples.yaml).

 ## Just to be sure....
-Don't, let me repeat, Don't use the guidelines from the original repo (I wont privde a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating Custom-ui.
+Don't, let me repeat, Don't use the guidelines from the original repo (I won't provide a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating Custom-ui.
 All of that info now is obsolete.
 Follow 1 - 6 above and you're set.